 Lucille Willis died on October 16, 2019 at the age of 100 years and 6 months.
 She was born at Cook’s Mine on Meadowbrook Road, near Shinnston, to Pearl Barnhart Meredith, a midwife, and Thomas Carl Meredith, who was present at the great Monongah (Marion County) mine explosion of 1908.
 She was the youngest of four children, and was preceded in death by her parents and three siblings, Hazel Meredith Beall, Paul E. Meredith, and Virginia Meredith Burnett Walker.

-To send flowers in memory of Lucille Meredith Willis, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Lucille Meredith Willis, please visit our Heartfelt Sympathies Store.

 She married her Shinnston High School sweetheart, Glenn E. Willis in 1942.
 He was for most of his career a teacher of science at SHS and, later, the last principal of Victory High School in Clarksburg.
 He died in 2005 after a long illness, during which Lucille was his constant care giver.
 Until his death, they still held hands and stared with starry eyes at each other like teenagers.